Assistant coaches Andy Hill and DeMarlo Slocum will sit in for tonigt's show on ESPN 700 AM.

 Dijon Farr scores 15 as White Team wins two of three periods.

-DeMarlo Slocum is in his fourth year as an assistant coach with the Utes following a three-year stint in the same position at Colorado State.
+DeMarlo Slocum is in his fifth year as an assistant coach with the Utes following a three-year stint in the same position at Colorado State.

 In his three seasons at Utah and CSU, Slocum has worked primarily with the guards and shared recruiting responsibilities.
 Before coming to Colorado State, Slocum served as an assistant coach at the University of Idaho.